How can I help?

 • Carry out one recorded observation per week.

-• Share any questions or concerns with the student’s university Link Tutor.
+• Share any questions or concerns with the student’s university Lead Mentor.

-Final Review The Final Review provides a summative statement of the student’s achievement against our expected progress statements (phases 1 and 2) or the Teachers’ Standards (phase 3).
+Final Review The Final Review provides a formative assessment of your achievement against the expected progress statements (phases 1and 2) or a summative assessment against the Teachers’ Standards (phase 3).

 After the placement is completed Complete the Mentor placement survey sent out by the placements team.